DL4Jets/DeepJetCore/README.md

 The package comes with a docker file in the subdirectory docker, which will set up a container with the needed environment.

-**Building / using the container**
-For every release, there is a container on dockerhub, the latest release is tagged.
-The ``latest`` tag refers to the developing master branch.
-``cernml4reco/deepjetcore3:latest``
-It can be pulled using docker, or pulled from singularity.
-For details, please see the corresponding docker or singularity documentation.
-To build the container, the files can be found in the ``docker`` subdirectory.
-It is a two-stage process.
-First the container ``Dockerfile_base`` needs to be built, containing the basic system packages.
-This will take a while, because root is being compiled within.
-The output container name must be ``cernml4reco/djcbase:cu11.1``.
-In the next step, the actual DeepJetCore container should be built on top. **Please make sure to use a release, not the developing master branch!**

-**Users with access to cvmfs** (e.g. on lxplus or other CERN machines) will find a working singularity container here:
+**Users with access to cvmfs** (e.g. on lxplus or other CERN machines) will find a pre-built singularity container here:
 ``/cvmfs/unpacked.cern.ch/registry.hub.docker.com/cernml4reco/deepjetcore3:latest``

 A good way to enter the container interactively, mounting for example the standard directories on lxplus or similar machines would be: